willemt/dogebox/protocol/one-folder-protocol.rst

  Pieces are referenced by their index, a 32bit unsigned integer.

-There are 2^32 possible pieces within one-folder.
+There are 2^32 possible pieces within dogebox.
 This is in-line with the Bittorrent protocol.

  Pieces represent data chunks of *up to* 2mb in size.

-OFP uses a modified form of the Bittorrent Peer Wire Protocol to allow variable sized pieces.
+DBP uses a modified form of the Bittorrent Peer Wire Protocol to allow variable sized pieces.
 Some files can be held within a single piece, and might not take up all of the piece space.
 The Piece Log (mentioned in section 2) describes the size of each piece.

  Files have a one-to-many relationship with pieces.
 This relationship is specified by a piece index (unsigned 32bit integer) and a number of pieces (unsigned 32bit integer).
 This pair of integers is known as a piece range.